From Goldendoodles to Puggles — the Truth About “Designer Dogs”

 Over time, as these dogs are bred to each other and desirable traits are selected for, and undesirable traits selected against, the genetics of that breed will become more homogenous and pairings of dogs with the group will breed true.
 That is, they will produce dogs that match characteristics of the parents and the other dogs in the breed.
 An example of this can be seen in the Australian Labradoodle, which is attempting to achieve breed status with kennel clubs around the world.

 A pet parent should look for the same thing in a designer dog that they might in any purebred dog.
 The first thing to consider is suitability.
-It saddens me to see dogs in home situations that are clearly not suitable for the dog.
 For example, lots of people want to get Australian Shepherds.
-These are awesome, highly intelligent, loyal dogs, who will understandably go stir crazy living a suburban life, left at home all day while the parent goes to work.
-Too many of these dogs are relinquished for bad behavior when the reality is that the behavior is due to people ignoring the need for these dogs to have work to do.
+These are awesome, highly intelligent, loyal dogs, who will understandably go stir crazy living a suburban life and left at home all day while the parent goes to work.
+Too many of these dogs are relinquished for bad behavior when the reality is that the behavior is because people ignore this breed’s need for a job to do.

 The second issue to consider is breeding and genetics.
 If you are not obtaining a dog from a humane society or rescue, you should obtain the dog directly from the breeder.
 Ask to see the mother and where the puppies are living.
 You should be able to get a complete health history on the puppies, their mother, and their father.
 It is always a good idea to search the internet for potential genetic problems in a given breed (check out the American Kennel Club or breed club websites).

-If you the breed you are interested in has the potential of a genetic disease and a genetic test is available (and here I’m talking about a specific test for the disease-causing mutation and not the “what breed is my dog” type of genetic test), make sure that the breeder has tested their breeding animals for the disease and they are disease free/Finally, keep in mind that so-called designer dogs being sold by individuals or through third parties, such as pet stores, may not even be the breed that they are claimed to be.
+If the breed you are interested in has the potential of a genetic disease and a genetic test is available (and here I’m talking about a specific test for the disease-causing mutation and not the “what breed is my dog” type of genetic test), make sure that the breeder has tested their breeding animals for the disease and they are disease free.
+Finally, keep in mind that so-called designer dogs being sold by individuals or through third parties — such as pet stores — may not even be the breed that they are claimed to be.